coleifer/peewee/docs/peewee/relationships.rst

    # alice -> alice-3
    # bob -> bob-2

-There are a couple things you may not have seen before in the code we used to create the query in this section:
+Three things in this query:

 * We used :meth:`~ModelSelect.join_from` to explicitly specify the join context.
 We wrote ``.join_from(Tweet, User)``, which is equivalent to